LiaWeng/Lias-Store/README.md

 # Lia's Store :shopping_cart:

-Lia's Store is my take on an online e-commerce website.
+Lia's Store a full stack e-commerce website built with React and Firebase.

 The application is complete with the following functionalities: